Review of Ballet First’s Show – 2019 by Kerry Barnes

 Crumb’s choreography is second to none always, and I can’t help thinking how lucky we all are to have her in Harlow rather than London.
 Same as the celebrity Harlow harpsichordist and professor at the Royal Academy of Music in London.

-Very fitting that Lucy Pearce has gained a scholarship to study at Kings Dance College (and a place at Ballet West, Scotland) and I’m sure you’ll join me in wishing her all the best as she takes her place in September.
+Very fitting that Lucy Pearce has gained a scholarship to study at Kings Dance College (and a place at a Vocational School in Scotland) and I’m sure you’ll join me in wishing her all the best as she takes her place in September.
 As for her dancing the Sleeping Beauty Aurora solo I would have ‘camped out all night’ to see this, a young lady in Nureyev’s body!
 The circular leaps were outstanding!!
 Breath-taking stuff.

 I was most proud of the little “Sunbeams”, what a sunny spectacle to witness.
 The whole stage seemed to be bathed in a golden hue and they really bought my music to life!
 Thank you little ones!